sts10/sts10.github.io/_posts/2018-01-05-switching-to-linux.markdown

 > The world of hacking, as is the case with many cultural worlds, is one of reckless blossoming, or in the words of Rilke: "Everything is blooming most recklessly; if it were voices instead of colors, there world be an unbelievable shrieking into the heart of the night."

 I have gotten to bloom some small colors myself, and some of my most significant didn't even involve me writing code.
 As one example, here's [a bug report I wrote](https://github.com/keepassxreboot/keepassxc/issues/1113) for my password manager, KeePassXC.
 I had only heard about the bug because an anonymous user had read my blog post on the program and contacted me describing a problem.
-I reproduced the problem he or sshe was having, and then wrote up the issue in the clearest way I could.
+I reproduced the problem he or she was having, and then wrote up the issue in the clearest way I could.

-At first two of the lead developers dismissed the bug as being impossible.
-But after a pretty substantial discussion in the comments, most of which I didn't quite understand (I don't write C), it was eventually solved with [two](https://github.com/keepassxreboot/keepassxc/pull/1119) [changes](https://github.com/keepassxreboot/keepassxc/pull/1219) to the code, and when the [new version](https://github.com/keepassxreboot/keepassxc/releases/tag/2.2.4) of the software was released, every one got access to it for zero dollars.
+At first, two of the lead developers [dismissed the bug as being impossible](https://github.com/keepassxreboot/keepassxc/issues/1113#issuecomment-338902241).
+But after a pretty substantial discussion in the comments, most of which I didn't quite understand (I don't even write C), it was eventually solved with [two](https://github.com/keepassxreboot/keepassxc/pull/1119) separate [changes](https://github.com/keepassxreboot/keepassxc/pull/1219) to the code (called "pull requests" in GitHub lingo), and when the [new version](https://github.com/keepassxreboot/keepassxc/releases/tag/2.2.4) of the software was released, every one got access to it for zero dollars.
 It was a thrill.

 ## Baby Steps